 I’m Megan Huffman, the Project Manager for the CARE Program.
 I am a Social Worker and have been a Therapist for 5 years.
 My favorite part about working with families is seeing small changes happen over time that ultimately make for big changes in the family.
 I love when I get to see parents have that “ah ha” moment and everything changes.
 I love being outside, sitting on the porch with a hot cup of coffee in the morning, going to the beach and playing with my kids.

-My name is Lindsey Richards.
-I am the Nurse Navigator with the CARE team.
-I love playing games with my kids, going on road trips, and enjoying a good cup of coffee.
+My name is Elena Koleva, I am the Nurse Navigator with the CARE team.
+I love traveling the world, hiking around the world, spending time with my family, and reading books.

 My name is Selah Mitchell, Early Interventionist for the CARE program at Columbia Wellness.
 I teach parenting groups using the Incredible Years curriculum.
 I teach one-on-one parenting skills with Triple P (positive parenting program) and Incredible Years home coaching.
 I have a passion to serve and help families and children.
 As a mother of two boys, 16 and 25, I know parenting children can be both rewarding and difficult at the same time.
 I love to build on the strengths of the parents to empower, partner with community resources, and to help support parents with their parenting journey, to be the best they can be for the betterment of their children.
 Some fun facts about me are that I love to travel to Hawaii to visit my brothers.
 I enjoy hiking, swimming in the ocean and spending time with my boys and husband (high school sweetheart) of 30 years.